 Because simplicity characterizes the Buddhist religious elements of a wedding, there’s lots of room for Jewish wedding customs and rituals to weave into a shared ceremony.
 If you’re hoping to involve a rabbi, be aware that some rabbis are uncomfortable with the presence of statues representing the Buddha in ceremonies they are helping to officiate, because of traditional Judaism’s prohibition on representing the Divine with images.

 As we become aware of good online resources for same-sex Jewish-Buddhist couples, we’ll be happy to add links here.

 The internet offers a wealth of resources describing the traditions and customs of weddings in every part of the world.
+You can read more about meaningful global wedding traditions here.
 Sometimes culture is an even bigger factor than religion.
 For example, Mexican or Japanese cultural wedding practices cover everything from clothing to music to food.
 While there can be complexity involved in planning your wedding, the opportunity for learning, curiosity, joy and excitement is remarkable.
 A number of websites offer general information about wedding traditions, including advice on etiquette for wedding guests.

 Some couples decide to have separate wedding ceremonies in order to allow both of their traditions to be fully expressed.
 Sometimes couples do this if the family of one partner lives overseas and can’t travel.
 Other couples do it if they find they aren’t able to blend traditions into a single ceremony that satisfies them and/or other important people in their lives.
 This is a personal decision that comes with its own challenges and expenses.
 Read about one couple’s beautiful two-ceremony wedding here.